 \subsection{Graph Positional Encodings}

-Inspired by positional encodings in Transformers \citep{attention}, graph positional encodings~(PEs) emerged as a way to inject structural information directly into node features.
-Architectures such as GPS \citep{gps} combine multiple PEs, enabling global-attention layers to incorporate graph structure.
+Inspired by positional encodings in transformers~\citep{attention}, graph positional encodings emerged as a way to inject structural information into the node features.
+Architectures such as GPS~\citep{gps} combine multiple PEs, enabling global-attention layers to incorporate graph structure.
 Graph PEs have also been shown to benefit standard MPNNs~\citep{bench-gnns,learn-pe,gat-pe, tope}. \citet{gps} propose a categorization of graph PEs into \emph{Positional Encodings} and \emph{Structural Encodings}, further subdivided into \emph{local}, \emph{global}, or \emph{relative} variants.
-Two commonly-used graph positional encodings are the Random Walk Positional Encoding~\citep[RWPE]{learn-pe} and the Laplacian Positional Encoding~\citep[LAPE]{gen-lape}, which have inspired several other approaches \citep{gen-lape, bench-pe, signNet, gps}, including learnable ones like SignNet \citep{signNet}.
-We describe these two PE strategies for a graph $\mathcal{G}$ below.
+Two commonly-used graph positional encodings are the Random Walk Positional Encoding~\citep[RWPE]{learn-pe} and the Laplacian Positional Encoding~\citep[LaPE]{gen-lape}, which we will briefly introduce below.
+Both methods inspired several other non-learnable approaches~\citep{gen-lape, bench-pe, signNet, gps}, as well as learnable ones~\citep[SignNet]{signNet}.

-\paragraph{Random Walk Positional Encoding~(RWPE).} For any node $v\in V(\mathcal{G})$, \citet{learn-pe} define the $k$-dimensional RWPE of $v$, denoted by $\vp_v^{\textnormal{RWPE}_k}$ as:
+\paragraph{Random Walk Positional Encoding~(RWPE).} For any node $v\in V(\mathcal{G})$, \citet{learn-pe} define the $k$-dimensional RWPE of $v$, denoted by $\vp_v^{\textnormal{RWPE}_k}$ as

 where $\textbf{RW}:= \mA(\gG)\mD(\gG)^{-1}$ is the random walk matrix of the graph $\gG$, $\mA(\gG)$ denotes the \emph{adjacency matrix} of $\gG$, and $\mD(\gG)$ denotes the \emph{degree matrix} of $\gG$. \citet{gps} categorize RWPE as a \emph{local structural encoding}.